 “What strategies and resources are available to me to integrate community engagement into my teaching?”

 This section of the toolkit is your answer.
-It offers you guidance about service learning and community engagement (SLCE) organized into the following six categories: Collaborating with Partners, Taking Students off Campus, SLCE and Student Learning, Documenting SLCE and Turning it into Research, IRB and Other Research Concerns, and Readings on SLCE.
+It offers you guidance about service learning and community engagement (SLCE) organized into the six categories below.
+In addition, a repository of Community Engagement Action Guides can be found at the bottom of this page.
 It is a living resource, and we will be updating it frequently.
-Please contact Ruthie Yow, SLS Service Learning and Partnerships Specialist (email@example.com) with your ideas for improving it!
+Please contact Ruthie Yow, SLS Service Learning and Partnerships Specialist (firstname.lastname@example.org) with your ideas for improving it!

 The Smart Cities Kit is a set of hands-on materials that supports collaborative scenario building activities.
 These activities can foster a greater understanding of smart-cities as socio-technical systems.
 Through these activities, students should develop an appreciation for how smart cities technologies fit or don’t fit into the fabric of everyday life in the city.
 The kit requires no background knowledge in design or participatory methods.
 It can be customized for specific technologies or scenarios, and it can be used across the curriculum.
 The Smart City tool is available for check-out from the Serve-Learn-Sustain office.

 Each kit imagines a team of 5-10 students, but it is possible to make a single kit stretch over twenty students.
 Email us for more details, and to inquire about check-out.